h1{font-size:18px;}

 phenomenon - the tea ceremony .
 Ceremonious own

-path ") is then the collective name for the whole
+") is then the collective name for the whole system of

-system of traditional Japanese tea culture.
-The origins of the
+traditional Japanese tea culture.
+The origins of the tea ceremony

-tea ceremony go back to the realm of tea, to ancient
+go back to the realm of tea, to ancient China.

-China.
-In the 12th century. some Japanese monks,
+In the 12th century. some Japanese monks, especially the Zen

-especially the Zen master Eisais, went to China to study Buddhist
+master Eisais, went to China to study Buddhist teachings and

-teachings and brought tea tree seeds to Japan.
-Tea gardens were
+brought tea tree seeds to Japan.
+Tea gardens were initially

-initially established, especially at Zen monasteries.
-In the 15th
+established, especially at Zen monasteries.
+In the 15th century.

-century.
-The development of the tea ceremony and its
+The development of the tea ceremony and its transformation into a

 This ceremonial drinking of